porfinogeneta/blog/README.md

 # Project inro
 This is a simple blog app for my friend.
-The main objective of this project was to get introduced to the concept of Graphql and HygephCMS.
+The main objective of this project was to get introduced to the concept of Graphql and HygraphCMS.

 # Technologies involved
  - React